odyslam/applied-forecasting-capstone-project/README.md

 # How to use this repository

-In order to view the project, please either open the relevant `.html` file or the jupyter notebook using a local installation of jupyter notebook or jupyter lab.
+In order to view the project, please either open 'Applied Forecasting Final Project.html' or the jupyter notebook 'Applied Forecasting Final Project.ipynb' using a local installation of jupyter notebook or jupyter lab.

 # Description